 Limited Clients.
 Proven Results.

-Licensed to practice law in Ohio since 2003, Domestic Violence Lawyer Robert Stiefvater has a proven track record of successfully defending Olmsted Falls domestic violence cases.
-Call and speak with Robert about your case.
-Even if our Domestic Violence Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.
+Domestic Violence Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
+He has a proven track record of successfully defending Olmsted Falls domestic violence cases.
+Call Robert about your case.
+Even if our Domestic Violence Defense Law Firm is not currently accepting new clients, a Domestic Violence Defense Attorney will discuss your case with you and answer your questions.

 Ohio law defines Domestic Violence as: